Teen cashes over $545K in fake checks to pay lawyer in separate fraud case, police say

-COLUMBUS, Ga. — A Georgia teen is behind bars in connection with a fraud case.
+GEORGIA — A teenager is behind bars in connection with a fraud case in Georgia.

 [DOWNLOAD: Free WHIO-TV News app for alerts as news breaks]

-Police in Columbus, Georgia, told our sister station, WSB-TV, that William Chadwick Jones, 19, opened a business account with Synovus Bank in Alpharetta in January 2025.
+Columbus Police said that William Chadwick Jones, 19, opened a business account with Synovus Bank.

-Investigators said shortly after that Jones deposited five bogus checks totaling $545,770.97 into the account via mobile deposit.
+Officers stated he deposited five fake checks totaling over $545,000 into the account via mobile deposit, according to social media.

-Police said the money was quickly moved through wire transfers, debit card purchases, and peer-to-peer payment platforms like Zelle, WSB reported.
+Police said the money was quickly moved through wire transfers, debit card purchases, and peer-to-peer payment platforms like Zelle.

 TRENDING STORIES:

-- 4 teens hospitalized after pursuit that ends in crash in Dayton
+- Mother, daughter killed, 5-year-old missing after being hit by train in Ohio

+- Common energy drink ingredient linked to leukemia cell growth, study says

-CPD said some of the funds were used to pay a criminal attorney retainer tied to a previous fraud arrest in Forsyth, Ga.
+Some money was used to pay a criminal attorney retainer tied to a previous fraud arrest in Georgia.

-Police said Jones also purchased a Porsche, which he was driving during the time of his arrest.
+They also alleged that Jones also purchased a Porsche, which he was driving when he got arrested, the department said.

-According to officials, although the fraudulent activity occurred in Alpharetta, the case was referred to CPD in March 2025 due to Synovus Bank being headquartered in Columbus.
+Our sister station in Atlanta, WSB TV, reported the fraudulent activity in Alpharetta, Georgia, but the case was referred to the Columbus Police in March 2025.
+This was due to Synovus Bank in Columbus.

-CPD worked with the Johns Creek Police Department, the area where Jones live, to arrest him.

-Jones was taken to Muscogee County and is awaiting a hearing in Recorder’s Court, according to WSB.

 [SIGN UP: WHIO-TV Daily Headlines Newsletter]